hummingbot/hummingbot-site/docs/support-hummingbot.md

 ## Intro

-**Get trading fee rebates when you support the Hummingbot Foundation!**

 Thank you for your support for the Hummingbot codebase!
 We’d love to have you all support us by creating exchange accounts using our referral codes, or if you're a developer, adding our brokerID to your custom bots.

-This supports our work at the not-for-profit Hummingbot Foundation and **provides you with increased fee share rebates as well!** Hummingbot Foundation makes money through exchange broker programs, in which we partner with exchanges such as through [Binance’s broker program](https://www.binance.com/en/broker) that share a portion of the trading fees you pay with us, at zero cost to you.
+This supports our work at the not-for-profit Hummingbot Foundation and **provides you with increased fee share rebates as well!** Our primary revenue stream are exchange broker programs, in which we partner with exchanges that share a portion of the trading fees you pay with us, at zero cost to you.
+For exchanges that allow it, we remit 25% of our total fee share with users.

 ## Why should you support us?